Where to See the Apollo Command Modules (Updated for 2023)

 The Apollo 10 mission is generally referred to as the “dress rehearsal” for Apollo 11.
 Don’t let that understate its importance!
 In May 1969, Apollo 10 was the final and crucial test of all systems – including an orbit around the moon and the crew taking the Lunar Module to 15.6km above the moon surface.
 Astronauts Thomas Stafford, John Young, and Gene Cernan called their Command Module “Charlie Brown” and their Lunar Module “Snoopy” after the famous Peanuts comic characters.

-You can see the Apollo 10 Command Module at the Science Museum in London, England.
-All-American “Charlie Brown” is the only Command Module that is permanently on display outside of the U.S. You can see the CM in the ‘Making the Modern World’ gallery, alongside a reconstruction of Crick and Watson’s molecular model of DNA and an Apple I personal computer.
+You can see the Apollo 10 Command Module at the Science Museum in London, England; it is on loan from the Smithsonian National Air & Space Museum.
+All-American “Charlie Brown” is the only Command Module that is on display outside of the U.S. You can see the CM in the ‘Making the Modern World’ gallery, alongside a reconstruction of Crick and Watson’s molecular model of DNA and an Apple I personal computer.

 Apollo 11 Command Module